Sznapsollo/AKImageBrowser/README.md

 The idea is to copy contents of AKImageBrowser to some webserver folder that contains images.
 Then open this folder address in webbrowser which will allow to browse these images in a bit more friendly manner.

+There is no need to compile or build anything.
+All is prepared to be copied.

 AKImageBrowser has some features that make image browsing a bit more pleasant:
 - paging with options to choose how many images per page should be displayed
 - lazy loading -> images will load when user actually displays them